edoardottt/edovshitler/README.md

 DESCRIPTION :mega:
 --------------------------

 **The files in the first level are used to develop the game.
-In dist,build and __pycache__ folders, there are files built with pyinstaller **
+In dist,build and pycache folders, there are files built with pyinstaller **

-It's important that all the files that are in dist folder remain in dist folder.
+It's important that all the files that are in dist folder stay in dist folder.

 It's developed with pygame 1.9.5 library that helps game creating.
 It's a 2D game, based on Alien (a similar pc game).
 The game controls are: